aimms/documentation/webui/webui-grid-pages.rst

 		"gridTemplateAreas": " \"Title Title Extra\" \"Data Data Data\" \"Map Output Optimize\" " },

-If you want to introduce a vertical scrollbar you can use, for instance, this snippet below:
+If you want to introduce a vertical scroll bar you can use, for instance, this snippet below:

 .. code-block:: json